WrkX/MacAppsDirectorsCut/README.md

 # Gaming

 * [Moonlight](https://moonlight-stream.org/) (**Free, open source**): I have a beefy (Windows) gaming pc, so I use Moonlight so connect to my Apollo host.
 At home I have direct ethernet connection so I can stream it without any delay or bitrate problems.
 When I am on the go I use:
 * [Tailscale](https://tailscale.com/kb/1016/install-mac) (**Free**): So I can be on the same network without having to expose much.
 Simply log in on both devices and you are ready to go.
-Alternatively use ZeroTier One.
+Alternatively use [ZeroTier One](https://www.zerotier.com/).
-* VirtualHere
+* **!!** [VirtualHere](https://www.virtualhere.com/) (**Freemium**): Allows you to forward one device to another pc for free, otherwise you will have to pay.
+So what I do with it is forward my mouse to my gaming rig, since I find more and more problems that have problems with the emulated mouse from Moonlight.
+E.g. in Oblivion/Skyrim windows I cannot scroll, in Dune I cannot use quick menus etc. VirtualHere makes it so I connect my mouse to the other PC without having to disconnect it.
+While that is the case I can of course only move the mouse in Moonlight, not outside of it.
+I set up 2 hotkeys to quickly connect/disconnect, so that is no problem for me.

 </br>